Lissy93/dashy/docs/developing.md

 `WARN  A new version of sass-loader is available.
 Please upgrade for best experience.` - Currently we're using an older version of SASS loader, since the more recent releases do not seem to be compatible with the Vue CLI's webpack configuration.

 `WARN asset size limit: The following asset(s) exceed the recommended size limit (244 KiB).` - For the PWA to support Windows 10, a splash screen asset is required, and is quite large.
 This throws a warning, however PWA assets are not loaded until needed, so shouldn't have any impact on application performance.
 A similar warning is thrown for the Raleway font, and that is looking to be addressed.

+`glob-parent Security Alert` - This will be fixed soon.
+The version of glob-parent that is used by the latest version of Vue-CLI has a security issue associated with it.
+I am waiting on Vue to update their dependencies.